LilDojd/is_positive/README.md

 ## Warning

-:rotating_light:NEVER, and I mean NEVER use this in your code.
-The `transmute` relies on compiler bug and WILL produce UB:rotating_light:
+:rotating_light: NEVER, and I mean NEVER use this in your code.
+The `transmute` relies on compiler bug and WILL produce UB :rotating_light:

 ## Features